-Effective dashboard storytelling with data in a business context must be focused on tailoring the timeline to the audience and choosing one of the right data visualization types to complement or even enhance the narrative.
+Effective dashboard storytelling with data in a business context must be focused on tailoring the timeline to the user and choosing the right graph types to complement or even enhance the narrative.

-To demonstrate this notion, let’s look at some practical tips on how to prepare the best story to accompany your data.
+To demonstrate this notion, let’s look at some practical tips on preparing the best story to accompany your data.

 1. Start with data visualization

-These tools help both in exploring the data and visualizing it, enabling you to communicate key insights in a persuasive fashion that results in buy-in from your audience.
+These tools help both in exploring the data and visualizing it, enabling you to communicate key insights in a persuasive fashion that results in buy-in from your team.